w3c/wai-tutorials/source/site-navigation/in-page-navigation.html.erb.md

 <%= ref :start %>
 {:/}

 Skip links are used to move directly to different sections on the page.
 While some of their functionality is duplicated by WAI-ARIA regions, skip links are still useful for users who use the keyboard without other assistive technologies.
-Many screen reader users are used to move to the main content using skip links.
+Many screen reader users are familiar with moving to the main content using skip links.

 {::nomarkdown}
 <%= ref :middle %>